maximilionus/lucidglyph/README.md

 ## About
-Carefully tuned adjustments designed to improve font rendering on Linux, including tweaks for freetype, fontconfig and other components.
+Carefully tuned adjustments designed to improve font rendering on Linux systems, including tweaks for FreeType, fontconfig and other components.

 Visual comparison is available on the project's
 [wiki page](https://github.com/maximilionus/lucidglyph/wiki/Comparison).